queerworm/ds9-upscale/guide.md

 This workflow assumes you already have access to a high-quality rip of the DS9 DVDs in a format that Topaz will accept.
-My computer doesn't have an optical drive, and it's not worth it to me to get one just to rip the DVDs myself, so I'm using the DVD rips that are on RARBG.
+My computer doesn't have an optical drive, and it's not worth it to me to get one just to rip the DVDs myself, so I'm using DVD rips from someone known as "JCH", which I downloaded from RARBG.
 I've found them to be very high quality, and I'm happy with the results of upscaling them.
 These rips also embed chapters and subtitles in the files themselves, which means I don't have to track them down separately.

 If you rip the DVDs yourself, or use a different existing rip, you'll want to make sure that you preserve the original variable framerate source.
 Most scenes